 Metro Vancouver — Vancouver, Richmond, Burnaby, and Surrey — has the most distinctive injectable market in Canada.
 Competitive pricing, extraordinary clinic density in Richmond, and a notably mature naturopathic injector community.
 Here's what the real data shows.

 Metro Vancouver's Botox market is slightly more expensive on average than the GTA — but it's also more competitive, with several cities ranking among Canada's densest markets nationally.
-Here's what verified pricing from 728+ Metro Vancouver clinics actually shows.
+Here's what verified pricing from Metro Vancouver clinics in the SkinDay directory actually shows.

-The vast majority of the Metro Vancouver market sits between $8 and $12.
-At $10.81/unit average, Metro Vancouver prices roughly $1.35 more per unit than the GTA average of $9.46 — reflecting Metro Vancouver's higher operating costs, a premium-positioned market, and a patient base that has come to expect a higher standard of practice.
+The vast majority of the Metro Vancouver market sits between $9 and $12, with $12 emerging as the dominant price point.
+At $11.09/unit average, Metro Vancouver prices roughly $1.57 more per unit than the GTA average of $9.52 — reflecting Metro Vancouver's higher operating costs, a premium-positioned market, and a patient base that has come to expect a higher standard of practice.

 There's a broader observation worth making: Metro Vancouver's injectable market feels more established than most of Canada.
 Clinics are better branded, injector credentials are more consistently disclosed, multilingual service is the norm rather than the exception in Metro Vancouver, and the ND presence signals a market that has had longer to mature.
 Whether this reflects the region's general wellness culture, its demographic mix, or simply more years of market development, the data supports it — and patients benefit from the competition.